-2 Applies only to Committee Members appointed during the residency year.
-Committee Members appointed later may (but are not required to) review the recording of the presentation by contacting Diana Sawyer at dsawyer@wcl.american.edu.
+&lt;sup>1 Applies only to Committee Members appointed during the residency year.
+Committee Members appointed later may (but are not required to) review the

 Chapter 4: Program Guide

 In order to provide Candidates, Faculty Advisors, and Committee Members with an understanding of the SJD Program's requirements and expectations, the SJD Program has created timelines detailing the academic requirements of the Program.
 In order to successfully complete the Program, SJD Candidates must satisfactorily meet all of the requirements set forth below.
 Each semester, Candidates must meet certain benchmarks to show their progress in the Program and must meet various deadlines.
 These benchmarks must be addressed by Candidates in their Semester Progress Plan.
 Those deadlines which require Faculty Advisor or Committee Member involvement are noted in bold.